 The Problem with Fancy Resumes

-You have probably heard that your resume needs to look great to stand out when there are many people applying.
-People often suggest using colorful skill charts, complex graphics, and unique layouts to make you look different.
+An infographic resume looks great on screen, but it often costs you the job before anyone reads your name.
+People suggest using colorful skill charts, complex graphics, and unique layouts to stand out.
 This seems smart, but it is a mistake.
 It focuses too much on looking nice instead of being useful, which turns your career history into a hard-to-solve picture that actually hides how good you are.

 This way of making resumes causes big problems technically.
 Most computer programs that check resumes first are built to read simple text, not fancy pictures.
 When these programs see an infographic, they often cannot pull out your information, so you get rejected before a person even reads your name.
 Even if a recruiter sees it, the issue continues.
 Hiring managers are trained to quickly find specific facts; when those facts are hidden behind icons and complicated designs, they usually move to the next person instead of trying to find what they need.

 To fix this, we must change our focus from graphic design to how the information is organized.
 We will carefully check the structure of your document to make sure it helps you, not hurts you.
 This means getting rid of extra decorations and only using design to clearly show what is most important.
-By focusing on how you arrange your information, you will create a document that shows off your successes and is easy for both computers and people to read.
+Arranging your information well creates a document that shows off your successes and is easy for both computers and people to read.

 Main Points to Remember